pkriengsiri/note-taker/README.md

 ### Features include:
 * Backend data-persistence of user created notes
 * Ability to create, save, update and delete notes
+* Unique IDs generated for each note via npm uniqid package

 [Link to the repository](https://github.com/pkriengsiri/note-taker)